 Insulation and heating

 5. Presence of old tanks for diesel fuel in the basement of a house or buried somewhere nearby.
+Old septic tank and septic bed may be present on the property.

 1. Size and material of the incoming water supply pipe!